 Educating employees on sales tax compliance is essential for preventing errors and ensuring adherence to regulations.

-- Regular Sessions: Conduct periodic training sessions for relevant staff to keep them informed about sales tax compliance requirements and procedures.
+Training Programs: Conduct periodic training sessions for relevant staff to keep them informed about sales tax compliance requirements and procedures.

-- Continuous Education: Keep employees informed about changes in sales tax regulations that may affect business operations.
+Updates on Tax Laws: Keep employees informed about changes in sales tax regulations that may affect business operations.

 D. Technology and Automation